ivanpera/Bowslingers/README.md

 # Bowslingers
 A small learning project for the Unreal Engine 4 inspired by the "Bowman 2" flash game (https://www.youtube.com/watch?v=-Pr68ZyxWtQ)

+Features animations with keyframe blending and IK.

-Current status: Work in progress
+Current status: On Hold.